jabuddie/AlexaSkill-Buddie-eats/README.md

 Statement: "Tell me about popcorn"

 Alexa: "Yum.
-I browsed the web for you and according to Healthline dogs can eat popcorn"
+I browsed the web for you and according to Healthline dogs can eat plain popcorn"

 ## Use 2
 Statement: "Alexa, open buddie eats"

-Alexa: "Welcome to buddie eatss, where you can ask about foods for your canine buddie.
+Alexa: "Welcome to buddie eats, where you can ask about foods for your canine buddie.
 You can say something like, can buddie eat carrots?
 Always speak to your vet before modifying your pet's diet...
 Now, what can I help you with?"

 Statement: "Tell me more on spinach"